gggliuye/gggliuye.github.io/Study/Finance/theory/04FFR.md

 3. **Economic Indicators**: The Federal Funds Rate is <u>influenced by various economic indicators</u>, including inflation, unemployment, and overall economic growth.
 The Fed sets a **target range** for the rate and uses open market operations to achieve it.
 4. **Influence on Financial Markets**: The Federal Funds Rate can significantly impact stock and bond markets, as investors adjust their expectations based on the Fed's interest rate policies.
 Changes in this rate can also influence global financial markets, given the dollar's status as the world's primary reserve currency.

+## 1.1 Impact on Treasury Bonds

+**Bond Prices and Yields**: Treasury bond prices and yields move **inversely**.
+When the Federal Reserve **raises** the Federal Funds Rate: Yields on Treasury bonds increase. because new bonds are issued at higher interest rates, making existing bonds with lower rates less attractive, causing their **prices to drop**.

+Short-Term vs. Long-Term Bonds
+* Short-term Treasuries (e.g., 1-year bonds) tend to respond more quickly and directly to changes in the Federal Funds Rate, as they are more closely tied to short-term interest rates.
+* Long-term Treasuries (e.g., 10-year or 30-year bonds) are influenced not only by the Federal Funds Rate but also by inflation expectations and long-term economic growth projections.
+If the market expects lower inflation and slow growth, long-term bond yields may remain low even if the Federal Funds Rate rises.

+## 1.2 Impact on Banks

+Higher rates increase loan costs, can improve interest margins, but may also reduce loan demand and liquidity:
+* **Lending Rates**: higher Federal Funds Rate -> higher interest rates on loans.
+* **Deposit Rates**: When the Fed raises rates, banks may increase deposit rates to attract more savings, but they tend to do this more slowly than they increase lending rates.
+* **Net Interest Margin (NIM)**: the difference between what banks earn on loans and pay on deposits.
+  * A higher Federal Funds Rate can increase banks' NIM in the short term, as they can raise loan rates faster than deposit rates.
+  * However, if higher rates depress loan demand, it may eventually harm banks' profitability.
+* **Liquidity and Stability**: When the Fed raises rates, it becomes more expensive for banks to borrow money, which can reduce liquidity in the banking system.

 <a name="l2"></a>
 # 2. Environment Analysis